pandas-dev/pandas/doc/source/basics.rst

 **Note:** Using this form of convenient shorthand may make your code break if new options with similar names are added in future versions.

-The docstrings of all the functions document the available options, but you can also get a list of available options and their descriptions with ``describe_option``.
-When called with no argument ``describe_option`` will print out descriptions for all available options.
+You can get a list of available options and their descriptions with ``describe_option``.
+When called with no argument ``describe_option`` will print out the descriptions for all available options.

 .. ipython:: python